• Current students

 RPA third party service providers: data processors

-The RPA is delivered in collaboration with our chosen supplier, Future Work Force Limited ("FWF").
-FWF provides various services to implement the software/technology for the RPA.
+The Institute delivers RPA in collaboration with its appointed supplier, Future Work Force Limited ("FWF").
+FWF provides implementation services for RPA technology.
 The software and technology used for the RPA is developed by UiPath SRL ("UiPath").

-FWF and UiPath are the "Processors", responsible for processing your data using RPA on behalf of the Institute.
+FWF and UiPath are the "Processors", responsible for processing the applicant and student data using RPA on behalf of the Institute.

 Purposes of processing personal data via the RPA